 -put people at the forefront of every experience

-Sam is nineteen years old and an enthusiastic fan of technology.
+Sam is twenty years old and an enthusiastic fan of technology.
 He is an active user of social media and is an online personality keen on using visual media in particular.
 Sam has ambitions to go into professional videography.
 He has also been a member of the Senior Youth Theatre for the past two years taking part in two Connections performances.

 Sam helps Fabula Arts with its IT, social media and promotional publicity.
 He can be often be found with a camera in his hand.
 Sam also designed the Fabula Arts website.